Emmotes/ic_modron_library/docs/index.md

 I personally want to thank `UniQP` most of all though.
 This is as much their project as mine - and they have easily contributed the most to this library with innumerable optimisations.
 It simply wouldn't be what it is without their input.

-Of course - others have contributed as well - and the most notable include:
+Of course - others have contributed as well:

 * `Retaki`
 * `Midander`
 * `Ridge`
 * `Cuddlegutz`
 * `Darkbolt`
+* `Leon4rdo`

 Also a big thank you to `Uffdah` for the modron tool on Byteglow.